MicrosoftDocs/power-platform/power-platform/alm/extend-pipelines-github-export.md

 1. `actions/checkout@v3`: Checks out the repository.
 1. `create new branch if specified`: Creates a new branch if a `target_branch` is specified in the inputs.
-1. `download-managed-solution-from-artifact`: Exports the managed solution from the artifact created by pipelines.
+1. `download solution from artifact`: Downloads the solution from the artifact created by pipelines.
-1. `unpack-managed-solution`: Unpacks the solution.
+1. `unpack solution`: Unpacks the solution.
 1. `commit changes`: Commits changes to the existing or new branch.
 1. `push to branch`: Pushes the committed changes to the source branch.